 The Academy model will be expanded and will look at a placement scheme, depending on funding.

-There are lots of actions for the over 50s and now Heather Manson is the only one doing this work, her role is community involvement officer.
+There are lots of actions for the over 50s and now Heather Manson is the only one doing this work.
+Her role is community involvement officer.

 50 plus – 50 plus sessions are being delivered by the employment team at DWP.
 Louise has met with Rob the Age Friendly Communities Officer.
 There have been a couple of meetings looking at age friendly provision in Caerphilly.
-It has been agreed that the best way to progress this work is to link with partners rather than set up a sub group.
-Louise to attend the Age Friendly Forum, linking in with the employment team, and the business enterprise team to get links with employersThere are plans to work with small businesses and private enterprises to bring in an Age Friendly certification scheme.
+It has been agreed that the best way to progress this work is to link with partners rather than set up a sub-group.
+Louise to attend the Age Friendly Forum, linking in with the employment team, and the business enterprise team to get links with employers.
+There are plans to work with small businesses and private enterprises to bring in an Age Friendly certification scheme.
 Rob said that we really need to look at Caerphilly CBC first before we can go out to businesses.
 The aim is to have a whole certification scheme that people can sign up to and renew each year.
-Louise said there are things we can do in the short term, links with hubs and partners, and long term approaches such as the certification scheme that Rob outlined.
+Louise said there are things we can do in the short term, links with hubs and partners, and long-term approaches such as the certification scheme that Rob outlined.

 Careers Wales have been contacted and will be attending the meeting in the future, but no-one was available today.